people at home

 you work internationally, but primarily in Sweden and Denmark, what are the biggest difference in terms of design practice?

-In Denmark, the design world is limited from them being too proud of their heritage, so everyone is held back and doing the same thing.
-Whereas in Sweden we don’t have that many masters to dictate the work.
+Danes love culture and are very proud of their design legacy.Whereas in Sweden we don’t have that many masters to dictate the work.
 But it’s hard to create work in Sweden, because it almost feels like culture is despised here.
-Design is both culture and tradition, and the economy and mindset in Sweden holds it back by only considering the numbers.
+For me design is culture, but the economy and mindset in Sweden holds it back by only considering the numbers.

 What about the law of jante?
 Swedes tend to loathe anything that stands out, is that something you’ve been impacted by?